g-s-k/matlab-toml/README.md

 ## Todo
 * Error for invalid escaped characters
-* Error for leading zeros in decimal integers
 * Error for invalid datatype
 * Error for heterogeneous arrays
 * Error for re-defining a key